 Connecticut's extended timeline — 12 to 24 months — provides more total time for modification than most other states.
 The federal modification programs available depend on loan type: Flex Modification for Fannie and Freddie loans, FHA loss mitigation waterfall including the partial claim, VA modification for Connecticut's veteran population, and USDA provisions for qualifying rural Connecticut properties.
 Professional management of the modification process — ensuring the application is complete, the servicer review is moving, and the court proceedings support rather than undercut the modification — is what produces successful outcomes in Connecticut's complex environment.

 Connecticut homeowners can redeem the property — paying the full outstanding debt — by the Law Day.
 In a strict foreclosure, redemption by the Law Day stops the foreclosure entirely.
 The amount required is the full outstanding balance, not just the arrears — making this a high-cost resolution that requires access to significant funds or refinancing.
 For homeowners who can arrange this, it is a complete resolution.
-Law Day extensions create additional time to arrange the necessary financing.
+Law Day extensions under CGS § 49-15 create additional time to arrange the necessary financing.

 Protect Your Connecticut Home — Find Out Which Tools Are Available at Your Current Stage